Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/README.md

 	> 	**Speaking Point:**
 	>
 	You can create a new Web App without a database, or a new Web App with a new database on an existing database server, or a new Web App with a new database on a new database server.
-Fill in all the required information and voilaâ€¦ your new Microsoft Azure Web App is ready and you can deploy your website project there.
+Fill in all the required information and voila… your new Microsoft Azure Web App is ready and you can deploy your website project there.

 1. Back in the **Publish Web** dialog, click **Next >**.